 Coping with ADD/ADHD

-ADD/ADHD is one of the most common disorders affecting children world-wide.
+ADD/ADHD is one of the most common disorders affecting children worldwide.
 It is also frequently under-diagnosed and misunderstood as a condition.
-ADD/ADHD also affects the Executive Functioning (EF) processes in the brain, the areas responsible for judgment making, long-term planning, strategizing and execution of plans to create a desired outcome.
+ADD/ADHD also affects the Executive Functioning (EF) processes in the brain, the areas responsible for judgment making, long-term planning, strategizing and execution of plans to create the desired outcome.
 Many children dealing with ADD/ADHD face additional challenges related to social and psychological development, as well as struggles relating to memory and organization.
 It may seem daunting, but children dealing with ADD/ADHD can access a wide variety of treatments that can greatly increase their quality of life and teach them coping mechanisms and strategies for working through their condition.
 Beyond that, children with this condition may be eligible for additional support through the government’s Child Disability Tax Credit.

 Today, we are pleased to feature a special interview blog post with registered psychologist and certified Perinatal Mental Health Professional, Chelsea King, to talk specifically about her work with mental health in youth, as well as ADD/ADHD and how it relates to development.
 We will also hear about some of the treatment options that can be considered to help cope with ADD/ADHD.